Three-mine policy: History

 The foundations of the three-mine policy for uranium mining were laid in 1982, when, at a conference of the Australian Labor Party, the party decided to adopt a "no new mines" policy.
 At the time, two uranium mines were operating, both in the Northern Territory, Ranger and Nabarlek.
 However, this new policy left a loophole, as it permitted uranium to be mined as a by-product of other mining operations.
 The later exception allowed for development of the Olympic Dam mine, located in South Australia, as it also contained gold and copper.

 The following year, 1983, Labor won the federal elections and came into power for the first time since 1975.

 The three-mine policy was officially introduced in 1984, after the federal elections that year had confirmed Bob Hawke of the Labor Party as Prime Minister of Australia.
 The policy restricted uranium mining in Australia to three existing mines, Ranger, Nabarlek and Olympic Dam.

 The policy was abandoned in 1996, after the 1996 federal election replaced the Labor Party with John Howard's Coalition in power.
 The new policy was to develop the country's uranium mining industry and uranium exports.

 The Australian Labor Party changed back its policy in the 1990s to a "no new mines" policy to allow uranium mines already approved by the Coalition government to go ahead.
 With the opening of a fourth uranium mine in Australia in 2001, the Beverley uranium mine, and the approval of a fifth mine, the Honeymoon uranium mine, Labor's stand had essentially become a "five-mine policy", as Nabarlek had since been closed.

 The Labor Party, however, continued its opposition to increased uranium mining until 2006, when, under the leadership of Kim Beazley, discussions to abandon the "no new mines" policy were initiated.
 In April 2007, the Labor party, under the new leadership of Kevin Rudd voted at their national conference to abandon the policy.
 The vote was only won by a narrow margin- 205 to 190, and heavy internal criticism resulted.
+Ministers Peter Garrett and Anthony Albanese remained outspokenly opposed to the decision due to the unresolved problems of nuclear waste storage and nuclear weapons proliferation.